DylanManiatakes/email-scheduler/README.md

   - `Port`: The SMTP server port (e.g., `587` for TLS).
   - `Email`: The sender's email address.
   - `Password`: The sender's email password.
+  - `Encryption`: The Method of Encryption Used (STARTTLS, TLS, SSL, NONE)

 - **[Email]:** Configures the email content.
   - `ToAddress`: The recipient's email address.